XxCHANDLERxX/notes/sci206/README.md

 acted upon by an upward bouyant force equal to the weight of the fluid it displaces.

-Demo: Hollow boat in a bowl.
+*Demo:*: Hollow boat in a bowl.
 It is low-density and weighs less than the bouyant force of the water acting on it, so it floats (until I put water in it and make it denser, and it sinks).

-Demo: Fluid thermometer thing that looks like a bong.
+*Demo:*: Fluid thermometer thing that looks like a bong.
 Heating it up causes some of the glass bubbles of liquid gathered at the top to sink.
 Each one is calibrated to sink at a certain temperature; they move as the density of the water changes.

-Demo: Hot air balloon.
+*Demo:*: Hot air balloon.
 Heating the air below the balloon lowers the density of the air in the balloon, so it rises.
 As the density of the balloon matched that of the air, it hovered in place.
 After rising away from the torch, it hovers again, then sinks.